 Slavery and Human Trafficking Statement

-Scania’s Slavery and Human Trafficking Statement is made in accordance with Section 54 of the United Kingdom’s Modern Slavery Act of 2015 and sets out the steps Scania CV AB and all companies included in the Scania Group have taken to address all forms of modern slavery and human trafficking both inside and outside the company.
+Scania is part of TRATON Group and we have a common group Slavery and Human Trafficking Statement.
+This statement is made in accordance with Section 54 of the United Kingdom’s Modern Slavery act of 2015 and sets out the steps Scania CV AB and all companies included in the Scania Group have taken to address all forms of modern slavery and human trafficking both inside and outside the company.